 Callisto is the second largest planetary moon on Jupiter

 Callisto is about size of Mercury.
 It’s the most heavily cratered object in our solar system.

 It’s the second largest moon of Jupiter and is third largest moon in our solar system.

 It’s composed of half rock and ice.
-It could have deep liquid ocean.
+There’s potential that it could have deep liquid oceans.